seanhealy/PR-Tasks/README.md

 # PR Tasks

-Track tasks on GitHub pull requests.

-Tired of loosing comments on pull requests before they are resolved?
-Now you don't have to!
-Just make *tasks* with your comments and they will be checked tracked in the Branch Actions.
+GitHub has long supported the creation of tasks in Pull Requests.
+It just doesn't track them.
+Now it can!
+No more loosing comments on pull requests before they are resolved.
+Just make *tasks* with your comments and they will be tracked in the Pull Request Status.

 ![Making Tasks](http://d.pr/i/1O3D.png)